 In stews and casseroles: Cook in the oven at a low temperature – around gas mark 2/150C/130C fan, for 2 hours.

 Roasted: heat the oven to gas mark 7/220C/200C fan.
 Take the pheasant out of the fridge for 30 minutes prior to cooking.
 To make sure it stays moist, lay some bacon rashers over the pheasant and put an onion and a knob of butter inside the pheasant.
 Place on a heated, oiled baking tin and cook in the oven for about 35-45 minutes, basting regularly.
-It’s ready when the internal temperature of the thigh is 155°F to 160°F. If you don’t have a meat thermometer, pierce the flesh inside the thigh and check whether the juices run clear.
+It’s ready when the temperature is 80-82ºC for the leg and 63C for the breast.
+If you don’t have a meat thermometer, pierce the flesh inside the thigh and check whether the juices run clear.
 Rest for 10 minutes before serving.

 Pot roasted: this is a great way to keep the pheasant moist.
 Pre-heat the oven to gas mark 5/190C/170C fan and brown the pheasant in a Dutch oven or similar lidded hob and oven-proof dish.
-Add your other ingredients - for example, stock, wine or cider, herbs and vegetables, and cook in the oven with the lid on for about 25-30 minutes until the pheasant is cooked through (as above, check the internal temperature of the thigh has reached 155°F to 160°F. If you don’t have a meat thermometer, pierce the flesh inside the thigh and check whether the juices run clear).
+Add your other ingredients - for example, stock, wine or cider, herbs and vegetables, and cook in the oven with the lid on for about 25-30 minutes until the pheasant is cooked through (as above, check the temperature has reached 80-82ºC for the leg and 63C for the breast.
+If you don’t have a meat thermometer, pierce the flesh inside the thigh and check whether the juices run clear).
 Rest for 10 minutes before serving.

 Barbequed: spatchcock or joint the pheasant .
 Marinade if desired, then cook as you would chicken.

 Any Allergens including cereals containing gluten, see ingredients in BOLD and CAPITALS.

 Nutritional per 100g